-The Deacons' are then named and invested; on which the Master addresses them as follows:
+The Deacons " are then named and invested; on which

+the Master addresses them as follows:-

-'Brothers I. K. and L. M., I appoint you Deacons of the Lodge.
+"Brothers I. K. and L. M., I appoint you Deacons of the Lodge.
 It is your province to attend on the Master, and to assist the Wardens in the active duties of the Lodge; such as in the reception of candidates into the different Degrees, and in the immediate practice of our rites.
-Those columns 8, the badges of your office, I entrust to your care, not doubting your vigilance and attention.'
+Those columns, the badges of your office, I entrust to your care, not doubting your vigilance and attention."

-The next officer appointed is, the Inner Guard, whom the new Master addresses thus:
+The next officer appointed is, the Inner Guard, whom the new Master addresses thus:-

-'Brother N., I appoint you Inner Guard of the Lodge.
-Your duty is, to admit Masons on proof, to receive candidates in due form, and to obey the commands of the Junior Warden.'
+"Brother N., I appoint you inner guard of the Lodge.
+Your duty is, to admit Masons on proof, to receive candidates in due form, and to obey the commands of the Junior Warden."

-The Stewards are next called up, and invested; upon which the following charge is delivered to them by the new Master:
+The Stewards are next called up, and invested; upon which the following charge is delivered to them by the new Master:-

-'Brothers O. P. and Q. R., I appoint you Stewards of the Lodge.
-The duties of your office are, to introduce visitors, and see that they are properly accommodated; to collect subscriptions and other fees, and keep an exact account of the lodge expenses.
-Your regular and early attendance will afford the best proof of your zeal and attachment.'
+"Brothers O. P. and Q. R., I appoint you Stewards of the Lodge.
+The duties of your office are, to introduce

-&lt;sup>7 The Deacons are the acting Deputies of the Wardens, and Representatives of all the absent Craftsmen.
+14 The Deacons are the acting Deputies of the Wardens, and

+Representatives of all the absent Craftsmen.